Learning Computer Science Basics

 - using Python to solve the exercises from Project Euler, id0-rsa, Cryptopals, CrytoHack, and other CTFs;

-- using C++ to solve competitive programming problems from Advent of Code and popular online judges (eg. UVa, Kattis, Codeforces, Sphere, AtCoder, Timus, DMOJ, …);
+- using C++ to solve competitive programming problems from Advent of Code and popular online judges (eg. UVa, Kattis, Codeforces, Sphere, AtCoder, Timus, DMOJ, Marisa, …);

 - contributing to Open Source projects, especially SageMath;